MicrosoftDocs/VBA-Docs/api/Visio.DataRecordset.RefreshSettings.md

 When  **visRefreshNoReconciliationUI** is set, support for reconciling refresh conflicts in the Visio UI is disabled.
 As a developer, you should reconcile refresh conflicts programmatically by using the **[GetAllRefreshConflicts](Visio.DataRecordset.GetAllRefreshConflicts.md)**, **[GetMatchingRowsForRefreshConflict](Visio.DataRecordset.GetMatchingRowsForRefreshConflict.md)**, and **[RemoveRefreshConflict](Visio.DataRecordset.RemoveRefreshConflict.md)** methods.

+> [!NOTE]
- **Note**  In some previous versions of Visio, shape data was called custom properties.
+> In some previous versions of Visio, shape data was called custom properties.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]